Page level ads:

-It is diagnosed using a difficult test known as Adson's test
+It is diagnosed using a difficult examination known as Adson's test.

 I receive many questions at Chiropractic Help.
 It might be help for a spinal condition, but it could also be about a failed Carpal Tunnel operation, or some such thing.